 ‘Moor Voices’, funded by Arts Council England, will culminate in outdoor performances on both Dartmoor and Exmoor of a play which deals with the possibility of matriarchal societies in the Bronze Age, suggested by the mythology associated with marine mammals.

 The project will involve community cast members, emerging artists and professional practitioners who will help to deliver the project alongside the MED Theatre team, including Project Coordinator, Florrie Taylor.
-Schools in the surrounding areas of Dartmoor and Exmoor will be given the opportunity to take part in workshops inspired by the project and one of the final performances will be live-streamed to allow audiences around the world to watch online.
+Schools in the surrounding areas of Dartmoor and Exmoor have had the opportunity to take part in workshops inspired by the project and one of the final performances will be live-streamed to allow audiences around the world to watch online.